whiteVHS/whiteVHS.github.io/_posts/2022-12-15-trying-out-mastodon.md

 * EDIT: It's the next day, and it seems that Twitter has been banning/suspending any accounts who've been reporting on Twitter/Elon.
 On top of that, Twitter won't allow you to post Mastodon or Pixelfed links.
 A lot of people are justifiably migrating from Twitter to Mastodon.
 There's definitely much more to all this, but for the sake of keeping it short, this is all I'll add.

+* EDIT 2: If you find you are having trouble finding an instance (there are a lot) you can use [this site](https://instances.social/) to help you choose one.
+You can search by name, filters, etc. Hope this helps!

 -H